riya-py/Softshell/README.md

 ## Final Words

 This assignment was a pleasure to build.
-Thanks, Credex, for the opportunity!
+Thanks Credex, for the opportunity!
-Hoping to stand out.

 ---